komalpreet10/komalpreet10/README.md

 - Designed and implemented batch training and statement-cycle inference pipelines for credit default prediction on GCP, orchestrating ML workflows with Kubeflow Pipelines and enabling event-driven statement processing using Cloud Pub/Sub.
 - Engineered 22+ behavioral, temporal, and statistical aggregations across delinquency, spend, payment, balance, and risk variables; optimized a LightGBM model via Optuna with stratified cross-validation, achieving a 0.959 ROC-AUC and 0.894 PR-AUC, and 0.808 F1-score on imbalanced data.
 - Implemented MLflow for experiment tracking, model versioning, and artifact management; integrated SHAP for model explainability and Population Stability Index (PSI) to monitor feature drift and support ongoing model validation.
-- Served model predictions through Vertex AI and used Vertex AI feature store to fetch updated monthly data, enabling credit default prediction on newly received monthly statements.
+- Served model predictions through Vertex AI and used Redis as a feature store to fetch updated monthly data, enabling credit default prediction on newly received monthly statements.

 ### Transformer From Scratch (Encoder + Decoder)